Free City of Danzig: State Constabulary

-With the creation of the Free City in the aftermath of World War I, a security police force was created on August 19, 1919.
-On April 9, 1920, a military style marching band, the Musikkorps, was formed.
+With the creation of the Free City in the aftermath of World War I, a security police force was created on 19 August 1919.
+On 9 April 1920, a military style marching band, the Musikkorps, was formed.
 Led by composer Ernst Stieberitz, the police band gained widespread recognition in the city and abroad.
 In 1921, Danzig's government reformed the entire institution and established the Schutzpolizei, or protection police.
-Helmut Froböss became President of the Police (i.e., Chief) on April 1, 1921.
+Helmut Froböss became President of the Police (i.e., Chief) on 1 April 1921.
 He served in this capacity until the German annexation of the city.

 The police initially operated from twelve precincts and seven registration points.
 In 1926, the number of precincts was reduced to seven.

 After the Nazi takeover of the Senate, the police were increasingly used to suppress free speech and political dissent.
 In 1933, Froböss ordered the left-wing newspapers Danziger Volksstimme and Danziger Landeszeitung to suspend publications for two months and eight days, respectively.

 By 1939, Polish-German relations had worsened, and war seemed a likely possibility.
 The police began planning to seize Polish installations within the city in the event of conflict.
 Ultimately, the Danzig police participated in the September Campaign, fighting alongside the local SS and the German Army at the city's Polish post office and at Westerplatte.

 Even though Nazi Germany formally annexed the Free City in October 1939, the police force more or less continued to operate as a law enforcement agency.
 The Stutthof concentration camp, 35 km east of the city, was run by the President of the Police as an internment camp from 1939 until November 1941.
 Administration was finally dissolved when the Soviets occupied the city in 1945.